knightsecret/uluwatu-e2e-protractor/README.md

 Please do not forget you should reopen your project and restart your IDEA.

 ## Executing tests
-If your Protractor test environment has not set up, you should install every needed package and tool first.
+If your Protractor test environment has not cloned and set up yet, you should install every needed packages and tools first.
+Please check the [Protractor Tutorial](https://angular.github.io/protractor/#/tutorial).

-You can use `npm install` to install everything for this project in one round; please check the [npm-install](https://docs.npmjs.com/cli/install) documentation.
-Besides these please check the [Protractor Tutorial](https://angular.github.io/protractor/#/tutorial) first.
+The easiest way to get all the needed Node packages in one round to use `npm install` after you have cloned this repository for your drive.
+Please check the [npm-install](https://docs.npmjs.com/cli/install) documentation.

-You do not need to launch the `webdriver-manager` for these tests, because of the `directConnect` is `true` in the Protractor configuration.
-In this case the Protractor starts directly Chrome or Firefox and you do not need to start the WebDriver.
+You do not need to launch the `webdriver-manager` for these tests, because of the `directConnect` is `true` in the [Protractor configuration](https://github.com/sequenceiq/uluwatu-e2e-protractor/blob/master/e2e.conf.js#L76).
+In this case the Protractor works directly with Chrome Driver or Firefox Driver, bypassing any Selenium Server.

 Execute the tests based on the configuration:
 ```